WinPlay02/GitCraft/readme.md

 - Metadata, mappings, assets and other temporary files go into `artifact-store`.
 - The generated Git repository with MC's source code goes into `minecraft-repo`,  `minecraft-repo-<version>` or  `minecraft-repo-min-<version>`.
 - The decompiled code is stored in separate JARs inside the `artifact-store/decompiled` directory, to not write thousands of files directly onto the file system
-- To decompile versions not provided by mojang directly, put the meta files into `extra-versions` and they will be picked up
+- To decompile versions not provided by Mojang directly, put the meta files into `extra-versions` and they will be picked up

 If only a specific version should be decompiled and versioned or a version range should be decompiled, provide the `--only-version=<version>` or `--min-version=<version>` parameters. `<version>` should be a (human readable) version name, e.g. `23w14a` or `1.20.1`.